First Reading: Ezekiel 47:1-2, 8-9, 12

 World English Bible

 Living in captivity during the Babylonian Exile, the prophet Ezekiel used dreams and visions as vehicles for prophesy.
 The images in these dreams and visions were sharply drawn.
-Some were of utter destruction from God's judgement.
+Some were of utter destruction from God's judgment.
 Some were of great glory from God's presence.
-These verses spoke of God's presence, not his judgement.
+These verses spoke of God's presence, not his judgment.

 In these verses, life-giving water poured from the Temple.
 This symbolized the return of God to his dwelling place and the power of his presence (which, as water, spilled in torrents from all sides of the Temple).
 With his presence came life, even in the regions of the dead (as fresh water that "sweetened" the Dead Sea in 47:8).
 With his presence, life grew in abundance.
 And with life came prosperity.